EnemigoPython/go-getit/README.md

 - `keys` streams all keys set in the store
 - `values` streams all values set in the store
 - `items` streams all keys & values in the store (space separated)
-- `count` to get number of values in database
+- `count` to get number of entries in the store
+- `size` to get size of file in bytes
+- `space {current/empty/max}` to get maximum number of entries possible in current file size -> empty gets unused entry space, max gets maximum possible, default current
 - `exit` shuts down the server

 ### Config Flags